achiocca1/FS-Sol/README.md

 # FS-Sol

 Closed form solution of critical plane factor of Fatemi-Socie in its general formulation.
-The algorithm works under the hypoteses of linear-elasticity and proportional loading.
+The algorithm works under the hypotheses of linear-elasticity and proportional loading.

 - FSSol_v1.0 (it includes *Fatemi-Socie* critical plane factor)